Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 and the triple-product asymmetry, \Aphi, defined as

-have been investigated~\cite{Aaij:2018fpa}.
-See Sect.~\ref{sec:angularobs} for the definitions of the angles\footnote{While $\cos\theta_\ell$ is always defined with respect to the positively charged lepton in Sect.~\ref{sec:angularobs}, \lhcb has defined $\cos\theta_\mu$ flavour-dependent as the angle of the positively (negatively) charged muon direction and the direction opposite to the \Dz (\Dzb) meson in the dimuon rest frame.}.
-Comparing Eq.~\eqref{eq:full} and~\eqref{eq:ang_basis}, \Afb and \Aphi are related to angular observables $I_6$ and $A_9$, respectively, making them SM null tests~\cite{deBoer:2018buv,Cappiello:2012vg}.
-In addition, the \CP asymmetry as defined in Eq.~\eqref{eq:ACP} has been measured.
-Experimentally, the flavour of the \Dz mesons at the moment of their production is determined by selecting neutral charm mesons arising from the decay chain $\Dstarp \to \Dz \,\pip$, where the charge of the accompanying low-momentum pion unambiguously indicates the flavour of the \Dz mesons.
+have been investigated\cite{Aaij:2018fpa}.
+See Sec.~\ref{sec:angularobs} for the definitions of the angles.\footnote{While $\cos\theta_\ell$ is always defined with respect to the positively charged lepton in Sec.~\ref{sec:angularobs}, \lhcb has defined $\cos\theta_\mu$ flavor-dependent as the angle of the positively (negatively) charged muon direction and the direction opposite to the \Dz (\Dzb) meson in the dimuon rest frame.} Comparing Eqs.~\eqref{eq:full} and~\eqref{eq:ang_basis}, \Afb and \Aphi are related to angular observables $I_6$ and $A_9$, respectively, making them SM null tests\cite{deBoer:2018buv,Cappiello:2012vg}.
+In addition, the CP asymmetry as defined in Eq.~\eqref{eq:ACP} has been measured.
+Experimentally, the flavor of the \Dz mesons at the moment of their production is determined by selecting neutral charm mesons arising from the decay chain $\Dstarp \to \Dz \pip$, where the charge of the accompanying low-momentum pion unambiguously indicates the flavor of the \Dz mesons.
 The measured asymmetry is corrected for nuisance charge asymmetries introduced by asymmetric detection efficiencies for positively and negatively charged pions, and for asymmetric production rates of \Dstarp and \Dstarm mesons in \proton\proton collisions.
-Furthermore, the asymmetries are corrected for phase-space dependent variations of the total reconstruction and selection efficiencies.
-The investigated asymmetries are found to be~\cite{Aaij:2018fpa}
+Furthermore, the asymmetries are corrected for phase--space dependent variations of the total reconstruction and selection efficiencies.
+The investigated asymmetries are found to be\cite{Aaij:2018fpa}

 for the decay mode \Dppmm, and